 C.K.
 ALLEN (Dr. Kim/Alec, Jericho) Film: The Brotherhood (dir.
 Reneé Flemings) RUOK (dir.
 Jay Russell).
 National and regional TV and radio commercials (Paycom “The Old Way” and “The Business of Business” with Barbara Corcoran, Allstate "All Alone", New York Life "For Dad", Cialis “She Reminds”, Marie Callender's, ESPN, Publix, Ohio Lottery, and more), soaps and industrials.
 Some NY Theater credits include performances with the Workshop Theater: Scott C. Sickles’ Composure (dir.
 Fritz Brekeller); Laura Hirshberg’s Fish Food and Gary Giovannetti’s Palate Cleanser (dir.
 Leslie Kincaid Burby) and Tarragona (dir.
 Elyse Marden), Michael Lazan’s Save the Veal, Rich Orloff’s Couples (dir.
 David Gautschy - “–notable performance” -NY Times), Levy Lee Simon’s The Bow Wow Club (dir.
 Keith Greer).
 Other NYC theater: ManyTracks production of Sam Graber’s Shooter (dir.
 Katrin Hilbe), Retro Productions’ Good Boys and True (dir.
 DeLisa White) and The Tender Trap (dir.
 David Storck - “–the funniest five minutes on any stage in New York” TheFabMarquee.com), Algonquin Productions: Robin Rothstein’s Keeping Pace, Ken Javie’s Certain Souls.
 SAG-AFTRA.

-JEFFREY BEAN (NNR Board; Michael DiMaggio, P.I., Lines In The Dust) recently appeared Off-Broadway in Dublin Carol directed by Ciarán O’Reilly at the Irish Repertory Theatre, receiving a 2020 Drama League Award nomination for Distinguished Performance.
+JEFFREY BEAN (NNR Board; Michael DiMaggio, P.I., Lines In The Dust; Chris, F.I.R.E.) recently appeared Off-Broadway in Dublin Carol directed by Ciarán O’Reilly at the Irish Repertory Theatre, receiving a 2020 Drama League Award nomination for Distinguished Performance.
 He also appeared Off-Broadway in The Thanksgiving Play directed by Moritz von Stuelpnagel (Playwrights Horizons) and About Alice, an adaptation by Calvin Trillin of his memoir of the same title, directed by Leonard Foglia (Theatre For A New Audience).
 On television he can be seen on “Billions,” “Lincoln Rhyme,” “The Blacklist,” “The Good Fight” and others.
 His Broadway credits include the revival of Amadeus directed by Sir Peter Hall and the revival of Bells Are Ringing directed by Tina Landau.
 After graduating from SMU’s Meadows School of The Arts in 1989, he began his professional acting career at Houston’s Alley Theatre where he was a Resident Company member for 24 seasons.
 At the Alley he performed in over a hundred productions, working with directors David Cromer, Pam McKinnon, Jackson Gay, Michael Wilson among others.
 Favorite highlights of his residency in Houston include playing Cyrano, creating the role of Isaak Babel in the world premiere of Rajiv Joseph's Describe the Night directed by Giovanna Sardelli, performing in Danton’s Death directed by Robert Wilson, and performing Salieri in Amadeus directed by Jonathan Moscone.

-JULIA BLAUVELT (Playwright, F.I.R.E.) is finishing up her second year as an MFA candidate at NYU Tisch Rita and Burton Goldberg Department of Dramatic Writing, where she is the recipient of the Oliver Stone Screenwriting Scholarship, the Dalio Family Foundation Scholarship, and a Tisch School of the Arts Graduate Scholarship.
+JULIA BLAUVELT (Playwright, F.I.R.E.) recently finished up her second year as an MFA candidate at NYU Tisch Rita and Burton Goldberg Department of Dramatic Writing, where she was the recipient of the Oliver Stone Screenwriting Scholarship, the Dalio Family Foundation Scholarship, and a Tisch School of the Arts Graduate Scholarship.
 With a background in devised theatre, notable projects include creating and performing in Richard Schechner’s Imagining O (New York Times’ Critics Pick 2014) and Three (directed by Stephen Spinella, Winner of the 2016 Emerging Female Artist Grant through New York Society Library).
 Other writing projects include readings and workshops at HERE Arts Center, Culture Project, Dixon Place, United Solo Festival, and the Benchmark Theatre in Denver, CO.
 Her play F.I.R.E. was a semi-finalist for the 2020 New American Voices Festival at The Landing Theatre Company.

 JACK CANFORA (NNR Artistic Director; Playwright, Jericho, Adlai Stevenson Was Nominated For President...Twice) is the winner of the 2016 Webby Award for Best Writing Online TV & Film for the pilot of a web series he co-wrote and co-created with Andrew Rein, The Small Time, www.thesmalltimeseries.com His Off Broadway plays include Poetic License, (59E59 Theaters), featuring Geraint Wyn-Davies, which was hailed by the Associated Press as “White-hot entertainment,” and Jericho, (59E59 Theaters, a New York Times’ “Critics’ Pick”), featuring Jill Eikenberry.
 Among his numerous regional productions are Place Setting (New Jersey Repertory), which was a finalist, along with plays by Teresa Rebeck, Elaine May and Edward Albee for Best Play, 2007, Newark Star Ledger, Tennessee Wiliams: A Life (w/ Harris Yulin) (Guild Hall), featuring Eli Wallach, Harris Yulin and Mercedes Ruehl and Jericho, (NNPN Rolling World Premiere: New Jersey Repertory Company, Phoenix Theatre, Florida Studio Theatre, UpstART theater, Colorado) His play Fellow Travelers was produced in 2018 at the Bay Street Theatre, directed by Michael Wilson and was optioned by the Shubert Organization for a Broadway production.
 In addition, Jack is the recipient of two Edgerton Playwriting Awards, for Jericho (2010) and The Source (2018), the latter of which played regionally in 2019.
 He has two children smarter than he is and lives in New York with his dog, Daisy, who’s better tempered than he is.